 There is no DANFS history available for PT-73

-PT-73 Under the command of Lt(jg) William R. McQuilkin and PT-75 had delivered supplies to the Mindoro guerrillas at Abra de Ilog and taken their leader aboard for the night's patrol.
+PT-73 under the command of Lt(jg) William R. McQuilkin and PT-75 had delivered supplies to the Mindoro guerrillas at Abra de Ilog and taken their leader aboard for the night's patrol.
 Close off Lubang Island, N.W. of Mindoro, PT-73 ran hard aground on an uncharted reef.

 LCDR Rowe, the guerrilla leader, said there was a garrison of about 300 enemy troops on the nearby island.
-Fearing an attack if the boat’s location became known, McQuilkin ordered the boat stripped and abandoned.
+Fearing an attack if the boat’s location became known, McQuilkin ordered the boat stripped

 After removing all important documents and equipment from their boat, the crew, of PT-73 was taken aboard PT-75 and the stranded hulk was torched to prevent capture.